Midwives offer Nutritional Guidance and Promote Healthy Choices During Pregnancy

 Every expectant mother desires a smooth pregnancy, an uncomplicated birth, and a healthy newborn.
-Healthy choices of a well-balanced diet and regular exercise are equally important to achieving optimal outcomes.
+Healthy choices, such as a well-balanced diet and regular exercise, are equally important for achieving optimal outcomes.

 Nutrition